TEIC/oxgarage/README.md

 [TEI](https://github.com/TEIC/TEI/releases) and [Stylesheets](https://github.com/TEIC/Stylesheets/releases) from GitHub.
 Then, the Stylesheets' root directory (i.e. which holds the `profiles` directory) must be mapped to `/usr/share/xml/tei/stylesheet` whereas for the
 P5 sources you'll need to find the subdirectory which holds the file `p5subset.xml` and map this to `/usr/share/xml/tei/odd`; (should be `xml/tei/odd`).

+### exposed ports

+The Docker image exposes two ports, 8080 and 8081.
+If you're running OxGarage over plain old HTTP, use the 8080 connector.
+For HTTPS connections behind a
+[SSL terminating Load Balancer](https://creechy.wordpress.com/2011/08/22/ssl-termination-load-balancers-java/), please use the 8081 connector.

 ###  without Docker